Biencredible/Design-Patterns/Structural Design Patterns/Flyweight/Flyweight.md

 # Components:
 ![image info](./structure.png)
-1. The flyweight pattern is merely an optimization.
-Before ap
+* The flyweight pattern is merely an optimization.
+Before applying it, make sure your program does have the RAM consumption problem related to ahving a massive number of similar objects in memoty at the same time.
+Make sure that this problem can't be solved in any other meaningful way.
+* **Flyweight**: contains the protion of the original object's state that can be shared between multiple objects.
+The same flyweight object can be used in many different contexts.
+The state stored inside a flywiehgt is called *intrinsic*.
+The state passed to the flyweight's methods is called *extrinsic*.

 # Pros & Cons